FaceBook IconTwitter LogoYouTube LogoLinkedin IconInstagram IconFlickr Icon

 BD13 - The chapter designates certain events (LEAD sessions, chapter meetings, campus educational programming, etc.) throughout each semester as "Snake Events."
 Brothers are required to attend a minimum of 75% of Snake Events to have the privilege of attending formal.

 BD14 - The chapter holds one small brotherhood event each week.
-In order to have new, innovative and creative ideas for brotherhood events, the chapter families are each responsible for planning a set number of weekly brotherhood events per semester.
+In order to have new, innovative, and creative ideas for brotherhood events, each class of brothers (freshman, sophomores, juniors, seniors) are responsible for planning a set number of weekly brotherhood events per semester.

 BD15 - Sample Brotherhood Retreat Agenda 1